Reading Branch real ale pubs

 1-2 Market Place

 A new bar situated in the ex-Lloyd's Bank.
-Now open with four real ales significantly varying in price from £3.50/pint to £4.70/pint.
 On multiple levels with toilets on the rooftop terrace (3rd floor) accessible by stairs or via a temperamental lift!
-No real ale available in rooftop terrace bar but various areas could act as a function room and the downstairs sports what appears to be a genuine clock from The George Hotel, Twickenham, a pub that's still open.
+The downstairs sports what appears to be a genuine clock from The George Hotel, Twickenham, a pub that's still open.
 With little apparent irony, the bar is cashless; card payment only.
+Started out selling cask, lines now removed due to 'poor turnover'.

 moc.gnidaerdomeht@snoitavreser(0118) 375 0767